AnjanaRanasinghe/Algorithmic-analysis-of-network-flow-/README.md

 # Algorithmic-analysis-of-network-flow-
-Be able to apply the theory for the effective design and  implementation of appropriate data structures and algorithms in order  to resolve the problem at hand.
+This repo is for the implementation of a maximum flow solver for the coursework in Algorithmic Analysis of Network Flow.
+The Task was computing the maximum flow between a source node and a sink node in a directed graph.
+For testing purposes, use 39 benchmark files.
+The implementation includes a user-friendly menu to select benchmarked files, compute the maximum flow, and output augmenting paths and flow increases.